Top 7 Kid-Friendly Hikes at the Grand Canyon (2026)

 - Parking: Small lot OR walk 10 min from Mather Point via Rim Trail

-- Kid-friendly: Museum has exhibits kids love, indoor space if weather is bad
+- Kid-friendly: Museum has exhibits kids love, indoor space if weather turns bad

 - Best time: Mid-morning (9-11 AM) or sunset